Don't let one mistake ruin your life. Find out how to expunge your criminal record in Rhode Island to keep your personal details private.

 It's entirely up to you whether or not you choose to have your record expunged.
 If you'd rather put the past behind you and move forward with your life without worrying about what occurred years ago, you may be eligible for the expungement of your records.
 It's time to be proactive about having any troubling details removed from your public record.

 Are You Eligible for the Expungement or Sealing of Your Records?

 Call for a free consultation and we will discuss your unique situation to see if you are eligible to have your records expunged or sealed.
+Our experienced Rhode Island expungement attorneys have helped thousands of individuals erase criminal records related to criminal charges and criminal convictions.
 If you are, I can assist you in moving forward to have your criminal records completely wiped out from public records and the law enforcement agencies.
-If you're ready to take the next step and leave the past behind, call my office today.
+If you're ready to take the next step in the expungement process and leave the past behind, call my office today.